macieksitko/crypto-stats/README.md

 - Project includes Zeppelin setup but it's currently unused
 - Code needs refactor
 - EthereumService is based on Pandas Dataframes and EthereumServiceSpark on PySpark Dataframes
+- Kafka Producer is receiving data from Infura Websocket and Consumer loads it into graph database

 ### Neo4j nodes